 Her Corazon es en Cuba…

-***Note to the Reader: This entire piece was written by one of my best friends, Nina DiFrancisco, after our recent trip to Cuba.
+***Note to the Reader: This entire piece, “Salsa Lessons in Cuba,” was written by one of my best friends, Nina DiFrancisco, after our recent trip to Cuba.
 She wrote this on the flight home, trying to capture the experience she had in Cuba, before it faded from her memory.
-In my opinion, she captured something rare and beautiful.
-This exemplifies so well, so many of the reasons I love to travel.
+In my opinion, she captured something beautiful.
+This exemplifies so well, many of the reasons I love to travel.

 Step into Nina’s Travel Journal…

 Salsa Lessons in Cuba…

 Salsa music gets louder with every step, as we walk towards the dance studio.
 Excitement & energy burst forth as we realize: we’re about to get salsa lessons in Cuba!
 We’re about to get salsa lessons in Cubaaaa!!!

 Opening a large, wood door ~ our view is of sweaty, dark men twirling women around in a large room.
 They are all beautiful.
 And strong.
 Our excitement mounts as we wait to see which instructor we’ll be paired with.
 Suddenly, all three of us lock eyes with a cocoa-butter, monument of a man: his grey shirt dripping in sweat, white shorts exposing long, toned legs.
 His moves are as smooth as hot butter popping on an iron skillet, & his smile makes my heart beat wildly.
 Overwhelmed & shocked that a man can be so beautiful, I turn to my friends & shout, “I’m in!
 I’m in!”

 We’re giggling like school children who’ve broken some forbidden piñata full of scrumptious candy.
 One class ends, while we move towards the back of the studio with our new teacher; he leads us upstairs.
 Grey Shirt walks by; eye contact is brief.
 I look down immediately, while my two girlfriends stare hard.